St Helens R.F.C.: Early years (1873–1945)

 St Helens are the oldest members of the Rugby Football League.
 Founded as St Helens Football Club on 19 November 1873 at the Fleece Hotel by William Douglas Herman, they played their first ever match on 31 January 1874 against Liverpool Royal Infirmary.
 They became known as St Helens Rangers up until the 1880s.
-The club moved from the City Ground in 1890 where they had shared with St Helens Recs when neither were members of the Northern Rugby Football Union.
+The club moved from the City Road Ground in 1890 where they had shared with St Helens Recs when neither were members of the Northern Rugby Football Union.
 They defeated Manchester Rangers in the first match played at Knowsley Road.

 In 1895 the club were one of 22 clubs that resigned from the Rugby Football Union and established the Northern Union.
 The first match of the new code was an 8–3 win at home to Rochdale Hornets before 3,000 spectators, Bob Doherty scoring St Helens' first try.
 They played in a vertically striped blue and white jersey—a stark contrast to the well known broad red band which would become the kit for the club later.
 The club reverted to this kit for one season during the rugby league centenary season in 1995.

 The Challenge Cup was launched in 1897 and it was St Helens who contested its first final with Batley, at Headingley, Leeds.
 The "Gallant Youths" of Batley emerged victorious 10–3, with Dave "Red" Traynor scoring the lone St Helens' try.

 Between 1897 and 1901, St Helens were not successful, even generally considered a mid—table side.
 They finished second to bottom in the 1900–01 Lancashire League season, meaning they did not qualify to compete in the national league the year later.
 In the 1901–02 season, however, they did finish third in the Lancashire league.
 In 1902–03, the combined Lancashire and Yorkshire leagues saw St Helens enter for the first time.
 St Helens were placed in Division 1 but finished next to bottom and suffered relegation.
 Promotion was gained at the first attempt, only for another poor year to see them finish once again in a relegation position.
 However the two Divisions became one League to save the club from a second relegation.
 The Champion fortunes that St Helens fans' greet today were certainly not apparent in this period, with the club finishing fourth to bottom in 1907, third to bottom in 1908, and consistently mid—table between 1909 and 1913.

 On 14 June 1913, St Helens Recs joined the Northern Union after defecting from rugby union and association football.
 The Recs were based individually at the City Road ground, after previously sharing with St Helens, before their move to Knowsley Road, when neither played rugby league.
 The Recs played their first game on 6 September 1913.
 St Helens now had two professional rugby league teams.
 In both sides first year in co—existence, St Helens finished yet again in a disappointing low mid—table finish.